 Qatar Executive unveiled its brand new executive jet on the opening day of the trade show.
 The jet, named Gulfstream G500, will be one be of the fastest and advanced in the Qatar Executive fleet.
 It will enter the service later this year.
 This will mark the beginning of an iconic agreement.
 The initiation of the said agreement between Qatar Airways and Gulfstream Aerospace Corp. began in October 2014.
 Did you know that next-generation Pratt & Whitney Canada PW800 engines power the G500?
 Also, with its advanced features, the G500 will introduce the clients to a new level of service.

 The Farnborough International Airshow 2018 is the show of many firsts.
-Day 1 saw the unveiling of a concept of next-generation fighter jet.
-This concept is being developed as a part of the Future Combat Air Concept programme.
+Day 1 saw the unveiling of a concept of the next-generation fighter jet.
+This concept is being developed as a part of the Future Combat Air Concept program.
 The unveiling saw a mock-up of the new fighter jet.
 The jet, nicknamed the Tempest, is a joint venture.
 BAE Systems Plc, Rolls Royce Holdings Plc, MBDA UK Ltd and Leonardo SpA have joined hands.
 Government funding was also announced for the jet.
 The UK Secretary of State for Defence, Gavin Williamson announced a whopping $2.65bn.
 This funding will help oversee the design and build of the jet through 2025.
 The year will see a final decision about the program’s future.

 The Aviation giants bagged deals worth approximately $17.4bn.
 Embraer, the third-largest manufacturer of the civilian plane, also had a great start.
 They clinched a $1.1bn deal with United Airlines.
 This was for 25 E175 jets in a 70-seat configuration.
 DHL, in an attempt to modernize its long-haul fleet, ordered 14 Boeing 777 freighters.
 The order’s value is $4.7bn.
 The express courier company also purchased rights for seven more planes.